DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-6/reverb.md

 Reverb is an essential tool in mixing, used to enhance various elements in your sound.
 Here’s how it can affect your mix:

 - **Blend**
-  Jimmy Page used spring reverb to help the guitar solo blend seamlessly with the rest of the track.
+  Reverb helps different parts of a mix feel like they’re in the same space.
+For instance, on The Ronettes’ Be My Baby, chamber reverb merges dozens of instruments and vocals into one lush texture, a hallmark of Phil Spector’s “Wall of Sound.”
-  <iframe width="560" height="75" src="https://www.youtube.com/embed/QkF3oxziUI4?si=5HJuYhExAy0a5QEL&amp;start=353" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe width="560" height="75" src="https://www.youtube.com/embed/jSPpbOGnFgk?si=yYQiK3VljTP_DbkK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - **Size**
-  On *A Day in the Life* by The Beatles, George Martin used reverb on the strings to create the illusion of a large symphony orchestra playing in a concert hall.
+  On A Day in the Life, the orchestral ‘bigness’ comes from Studio One’s natural space plus multiple orchestral overdubs; reverb contributes to a concert‑hall impression, but the heavy, obvious reverb is on Lennon’s vocal.
   <iframe width="560" height="75" src="https://www.youtube.com/embed/usNsCeOV4GM?si=c1ZvTXPjElePlG4u&amp;start=167" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - **Tone**
-  Reverb can change the tone of vocals, adding character and depth.
+  Reverb doesn’t just add space—it can dramatically change the timbre of an instrument.
+Dick Dale’s use of Fender’s spring reverb on Misirlou gives his Stratocaster that bright, percussive “drip” tone that defines surf guitar.
+  Another example: It is likely (though not confirmed) that producers of the Nashville Sound used plate or chamber reverb or echo devices in vocal production to smooth and enhance the vocals.
+Patsy Cline’s recordings, evolving in that era under Owen Bradley and engineers in Nashville, exhibit a polished ambience consistent with plate-oriented techniques.
+But no definitive session log confirms a specific plate unit for her vocal chain.
+  <iframe width="560" height="75" src="https://www.youtube.com/embed/mKpsuGMeqHI?si=7H9S1pADCpnKD7SQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-  <iframe width="560" height="75" src="https://www.youtube.com/embed/CKTOvHw8qFM?si=HrEZlhPowoJjPhyc&amp;start=167" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe width="560" height="75" src="https://www.youtube.com/embed/J5uvusfLLp8?si=R3oeicmoXwigxGF9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - **Sustain**
-  Reverb helps sustain vocals, making them sound fuller and longer.
+  Reverb can extend the life of a sound, making it linger beyond its natural decay.
+In I Will Always Love You by Whitney Houston, the long plate reverb adds fullness and emotional resonance, carrying her held notes and filling silence between phrases.
-  <iframe width="560" height="75" src="https://www.youtube.com/embed/4NRXx6U8ABQ?si=vIxpBWlNYGaTsBMd&amp;start=167" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe width="560" height="75" src="https://www.youtube.com/embed/3JWTaaS7LdU?si=BjqGhMiZI6nIRiWS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - **Spread**
-  Reverb can spread out the snaps and vocals, especially noticeable in choruses.
-  <iframe width="560" height="75" src="https://www.youtube.com/embed/fWNaR-rxAic?si=M_aKnvjvDWzBnQGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  Reverb can make a mix feel wider and more open, especially when used with stereo or modulated algorithms.
+In Midnight City by M83, reverb expands the synths and vocals across the stereo field, giving the chorus its soaring, cinematic space. <iframe width="560" height="74" src="https://www.youtube.com/embed/dX3k_QDnzHE?si=q2Jg2hbBXGfFasci" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Analog Reverb Techniques